MaastrichtU-IDS/dsri-documentation/website/docs/deploy-on-gpu.md

 :::

-You can check the availability and reserve a GPU slot in our [GPU calendar](/gpu-scheduling).
+You can check the availability and reserve a GPU slot in our [GPU booking calendar](/gpu-booking).

 <!--